AlbinaGiliazova/HyperskillPythonProjects/README.md

 # HyperskillSimpleBankingSystem
-A project from https://hyperskill.org, my implementation
+A project from https://hyperskill.org, implementation by Albina Giliazova.

 A simple banking system with text interface that can: create a card with a number according to Luhn algorithm and a random pin-code,